 Republic of Congo: A Salvation Army team investigated how best to help people forced from their homes by a series of massive explosions in Mpila, near Brazzaville.
 More

 USA: The Salvation Army provided aid to people affected by tornadoes in the USA.
 More

 Australia: Salvation Army Emergency Services teams have been working in areas of New South Wales which have experienced the worst flooding in 150 years.
 More

 Sierra Leone: On 29 March a fire broke out in Freetown City very near to The Salvation Army's headquarters.
-Five big houses burnt down completely which resulted in nine families loosing their homes and all their possessions.
+Five big houses burnt down completely which resulted in nine families losing their homes and all their possessions.
 After speaking with the disaster victims the biggest needs were identified as mattresses, clothes, cooking utensils and food.

-Indonesia: Flash flooding and landslides have affected parts of Central Sulawesi.
+Indonesia: Flash flooding and landslides affected parts of Central Sulawesi.
 Emergency services teams from four Salvation Army divisions responded immediately.
 More

 New Zealand: Salvation Army teams responded quickly on 23 December to provide emergency assistance to those affected by the latest severe earthquakes to strike Christchurch.
 More